kbroman/d3panels/doc/lod2dheatmap.md

 ### Data

-The data is a hash containing
+The data is an associative array containing
 - `chr` &mdash; vector of chromosome IDs (length `m`)
 - `pos` &mdash; vector of positions (length `m`)
 - `lod` &mdash; matrix of LOD scores, indexed as